ml-for-sciences/ml-book/book/_build/html/_sources/docs/ml_unsupervised.md

 -   predict the impact of climate change on individual houses

--   generate new molecules that have been later synethsized.
+-   generate new molecules that have been later synthesized.

 In the light of these examples, it is of fundamental importance to understand that GANs enable (and excel at) problems with multi-modal outputs.
 That means the problems are such that a single input corresponds to many different 'correct' or 'likely' outputs.
 (In contrast to a mathematical function, which would always produce the same output.)
 This is important to keep in mind in particular in scientific applications, where we often search for *the one answer*.
 Only if that is not the case, GANs can actually play out their strengths.